 Burroughs Funeral Home & Cremation Services (843-651-1440) is honored to assist the family.

-To send flowers to the family or plant a tree in memory of Joseph "Corky" Allston Chandler, Sr., please visit our floral store.
+To send flowers to Joseph "Corky" Allston Chandler, Sr.'s family, please visit our floral store.